 header-logo

-Pre Activity Warm Up
+Pre-Activity Warm Up

 Before every training session or game, it is vital that each player undergoes a rigorous pre-activity warm up routine.
 This routine gets especially critical as the player gets older and into their teenage years.

-The warm up routine will eventually include a soccer ball and should focus mainly on preparing the body for physical exertion. the warm up routine should take at least 20-30 minutes.
+The warm up routine will eventually include a soccer ball and should focus mainly on preparing the body for physical exertion.
+The warm up routine should take at least 20-30 minutes.

 Body Activation